The Cheese Factory Century

 East Blithedale/Greenwood Cove/bike path/Tiburon Boulevard (advanced ride)

-East Blithedale is wide and busy.
-After crossing the freeway you can get off it on a parallel set of roads and paths on the bay side.
-The paths go almost all the way into downtown Tiburon, but where they get narrow I usually hop back on Tiburon Boulevard, which is wide and a bit less busy.
+East Blithedale is busy, with a partially protected bike lane.
+Crossing the freeway sucks, but after that you can get off it on a parallel set of roads and paths on the bay side.
+The paths go almost all the way into downtown Tiburon.
 Stop in town for a snack, or to grab the ferry back.

 Paradise Drive/Trestle Glen (intermediate/advanced ride)